 This is a basic amigurumi doll that uses single crochet and double crochet stitches.
-The pattern includes photos for each major step of the process and written English instructions for the entire project.
-Each piece of the project is worked separately: head,... body, legs, ears, and arms.
+The pattern includes photos for each major step of the process as well as written English instructions for the entire project.
+Each piece of the project is worked separately:... head, body, legs, ears, and arms.
 These pieces are then assembled.
 The eyes are made from felt and adhered on.
 The finished doll measures about 5 inches when crocheted to the specifications of the pattern.

 This is a pattern for a laughing Buddha-inspired crochet monk.
 He is clothed in the robes of a monk and sports a big belly and an embroidered smile.

 This crochet pattern, which is for sale through Ravelry by Millionbells, uses basic crochet stitches including single crochet and half double crochet.
 There is also a bobble stitch, with instructions for that special stitch included in the pattern.
 The pattern is worked both in rows and in the round.

 If worked as written, the finished amigurumi Buddha... doll should measure about 9" tall.
 The designer notes that of course you could make it smaller or larger by simply changing your hook and / or yarn size.

 In addition to being available on Ravelry, this pattern is for sale through Craftsy and Etsy.
 Just look for Millionbells on either of those sites.
 Although Millionbells is a Netherlands-based crochet designer, the pattern itself is available in English.

 03 of 09